CaenJones/ChromeSEC/README.md

 - /manifest.json
 - /generated_background_page.html

 Admins can then blacklist these pathways by going to **Menu > Devices > Chrome > Settings > URL Blocking**.
-Then go through your list of managed extensions and locate the biggest files with the crxviewer (1000 kb or above) + the files shown above.
+Then go through your list of managed extensions and locate the biggest files with the crxviewer (1000 kb or more) + the files shown above.
 A working entry would be: `chrome-extension://extension_id_here/filename`.
 All extensions and their ID's can be located at **chrome://extensions**.

 To prevent further exploitation, admins should also block all extension management pages at `chrome://extensions/?id=YOUR_EXTENSIONS_ID_HERE`.